missionpinball/mpf-docs/tutorial/15_scoring.rst

 -------------------------------------

-MPF includes a core module called the *Score Controller* which is responsible for for adding (or subtracting) points from a player's score.
+MPF includes a core module called the *Score Controller* which is responsible for adding (or subtracting) points from a player's score.
 Actually, that's not a completely accurate description.
 We should really say that the score controller is responsible for adding or subtracting value from any player variable.
 (A player variable is